myrrlyn/website-content/uses.md

 Maintaining an Arch desktop in working condition for six years was actually fairly easy, other than the initial learning wall and some sporadic hardware failures.
 I enjoyed it a lot.

+My primary computer is now a 2022 MacBook Pro M2.
+The processor is *insanely* good.
+I can compile Erlang or LLVM without turning on the fans.

 ## Phones